smg478/Kaggle-CarvanaImageMaskingChallenge/README.md

 in the 'train_masks' data folder.

-Train \\
+### Train

-Run python train.py to train the model. \\
+Run python train.py to train the model.

-Test and submit
+### Test and submit

-Run python test_submit.py to make predictions on test data and generate submission.
+Run python test_submit_multithreaded.py to make predictions on test data and generate submission.

+Run python test_submit_ensemble.py to make weighted average ensemble from submission files.